-Secure Your Accounts and Save Your Business
+Secure Your Digital Accounts and Save Your Business

 The agency-client relationship is a sacred one.
 It requires a great deal of trust and communication.
 When you hire a digital marketing agency, you are putting a portion of your business in someone else’s hands.
 But, let me ask you this: Would you give an agency the keys to your business and not have a set of keys for yourself?
 That’s exactly what you’re doing when you don’t have control over your own digital accounts and passwords.